Stable group theory and approximate subgroups

 Let $L$ be a fixed language, $T$ a theory, $M$ a model.
 We will occasionally use notation as if the language is countable (e.g. indices named $n$), but this will not be really assumed unless explicitly indicated.
 At all events for much of this paper, a language with a symbol for multiplication and an additional unary predicate will be all we need.

-$A$ will refer to an subset of $M$.
-For definiteness we will assume $L,A$ countable, but this does not really matter.
+$A$ will refer to a subset of $M$.
+We will assume $L,A$ are countable (this is quite inessential, and will be used only to avoid the need for cardinal parameters in discussing saturation below.)
 We expand $L$ to a language $L(A)$ with an additional constant symbol for each element of $A$.
 The $L$-structure $M$ is tautologically expanded to an $L(A)$-structure, and the result is still denoted $M$, by abuse of notation. $T(A)$ is the $L(A)$- theory of $M$. $L_x(A)$ denotes the Boolean algebra of formulas of $L(A)$ with free variables $x$, up to $T(A)$-equivalence. $S_x(A)=Hom(L_x(A),2)$ is the Stone space, or the space of {\em types}.
 A subset of $L_x(A)$ is {\em finitely satisfiable} if each finite subset has a common solution in $M$.
 A {\em type} in a variable $x$, over $A$, is a maximal finitely satisfiable subset of $L_x(A)$.
 For an element or tuple $a$ over a subset $A$ of a model $M$, $tp(a/A) = \{\phi(x) \in L(A): M \models \phi(a) \}$; if $tp(a/A)=p$ we say that $a$ realizes $p$.
 An $A$-{\em definable set} is the solution set of some $\phi \in L(A)$.
-It is an easy corollary of the compactness theorem that every theory $T$ has models $\Uu$ with the following properties holding for every small substructure $A$ of $\Uu$.
-Here (for definiteness) we say $A$ is {\em small} if $2^{|A|} \leq |\Uu|$.
+It is an easy corollary of the compactness theorem that every theory $T$ has models $\Uu$ with the following properties holding for every small substructure $B$ of $\Uu$.
+Here let us say $B$ is {\em small} if $2^{|B|} \leq |\Uu|$.